olilanz/RooCode-Local-Evaluation/README.md

 But no matter what...
 Roo Code will be part of my journey.

-Here are the things I find worth exlo-ring more:
+Here are the things I find worth exploring more from some other time:

 - Feature: Ollama supports a parameter to limit the length of the output text.
 The parameter is called max_predict.
 If this parameter is set to -1 is the output text lenght is unlimited, potentially leading to truncation.
 If it is -2 the text is configured to fil up the available context.
 If the number is any positive number, that value with be the limit.
 As this parameter can also be set via the Ollama API, it would b useful to provide that as configuration, similar to the "Max Output Tokens" configuration in Roo Code's "OpenAI Compatible" provider.